Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 \subsubsection{Interpretability and Explainability}

 As the impact of AI becomes more significant in our daily lives, developers of automatic systems are expected to earn the trust of users by providing explanations for automatically-made decisions.
 Traditional lexicon- and feature-based models are interpretable to some extent as they use features understandable by humans.
-In feature-based systems, bag-of-words and character n-grams have been most frequently used, but some other explainable features, such as the ones derived from sentiment analysis, tone analysis, subjectivity, and topic modelling, have also been employed \cite{fortuna2018survey}.
-However, the accuracy of lexicon- and feature-based systems is often significantly lower than the accuracy of deep learning models \cite{dixon2018measuring,gunasekara2018review,founta2019unified}.
+In feature-based systems, bag-of-words and character n-grams have been most frequently used, but some other explainable features, such as the ones derived from sentiment analysis, tone analysis, subjectivity, and topic modelling, have also been employed \shortcite{fortuna2018survey}.
+However, the accuracy of lexicon- and feature-based systems is often significantly lower than the accuracy of deep learning models \shortcite{dixon2018measuring,gunasekara2018review,founta2019unified}.

 Neural networks, on the other hand, are effectively black boxes.
-Recent research has leveraged the LIME (locally interpretable model-agnostic explanations) algorithm in an attempt to interpret a model's representation of abusive statements \cite{srivastava2019detecting,mahajan2020explainable}.
-LIME's explanations consist of words highly-weighted by the model, but no further information is provided on why a text is classified as abusive \cite{ribeiro2016should}. \citeA{wang2018interpreting} used partial occlusion to discover the keywords that are most predictive of hate speech, revealing some of the peculiarities and biases of this problem space.
+Recent research has leveraged the LIME (locally interpretable model-agnostic explanations) algorithm in an attempt to interpret a model's representation of abusive statements \shortcite{srivastava2019detecting,mahajan2020explainable}.
+LIME's explanations consist of words highly-weighted by the model, but no further information is provided on why a text is classified as abusive \shortcite{ribeiro2016should}. \shortciteA{wang2018interpreting} used partial occlusion to discover the keywords that are most predictive of hate speech, revealing some of the peculiarities and biases of this problem space.

-Similarly, attention mechanisms embedded in deep learning architectures were used to identify the abusive parts of a text \cite{chakrabarty-etal-2019-pay}.
-However, it is not clear if such mechanisms provide meaningful explanations of a model's decisions \cite{jain-wallace-2019-attention,wiegreffe2019attention,grimsley2020attention}.
+Similarly, attention mechanisms embedded in deep learning architectures were used to identify the abusive parts of a text \shortcite{chakrabarty-etal-2019-pay}.
+However, it is not clear if such mechanisms provide meaningful explanations of a model's decisions \shortcite{jain-wallace-2019-attention,wiegreffe2019attention,grimsley2020attention}.